cloudmesh-community/fa18-516-22/project-report/report.md

 $ python -m swagger_server
 ```

 The API can be used to query the contents of Jupyter notebooks.
 In the example below we query the S3 bucket 'e561-jupyter-backup' and specify a path of 'jupyter'.
 We also specify to search the parameter cells for 'test1/iris.csv'.
 This text relates to a dataset that is stored on S3.
-In this way a user could query a set of analytical notebooks to see who is perforiming ananlysis using a particular dataset.
+In this way a user could query a set of analytical notebooks to see who is performing analysis using a particular dataset.
 The service returns a list of files (including the path) that meet the specifications.

 +@fig:notebook-get shows the results of executing the GET method for the Notebook API